Global Emergency Medicine

 Format

-The Global Emergency Medicine pre-course will be delivered in two parts: a series of short virtual lectures delivered a few weeks before the conference, and an afternoon’s in-person workshop in room a, on Wednesday 23rd September afternoon and Thursday 24th September morning (see below more detailed programme), in Panacéa Conseil centre, 22 Rue Georges Picquart, 75017 Paris, Paris, France (please note it is different location than EUSEM Congress 2026!)
+The Global Emergency Medicine pre-course will be delivered in two parts: a series of short virtual lectures delivered a few weeks before the conference, and in-person workshop in room a, on Wednesday 23rd September afternoon and Thursday 24th September morning (see below more detailed programme), in Panacéa Conseil centre, 22 Rue Georges Picquart, 75017 Paris, Paris, France (please note it is different location than EUSEM Congress 2026!)

 The course will be submitted for CME accreditation by the EACCME®.